GIScience/gis-training-resource-center/content/Modul_8/en_qgis_remote_sensing_raster_theorie.md

 name:
 width: 500px
 ---
-Exemplary Digital Elevation Model of an area in the indian Himalayas
+Exemplary Digital Elevation Model of an area in the Indian Himalayas
 ```

 **Discontinous** rasters contain catigorical data, where each pixel represents a discrete classvalue rather than a value on a continuous scale.
 The information in these types of raster is sometimes also suitable for the storage with vector data.
 Some examples of classified maps include: